 NOTE: You cannot search by code; you must search by the department title.

 The $85.00 application fee can be paid either by credit card or electronic check.
 The application can be processed only when the application fee has been received.
-Rice University offers fee waivers for the following applicants:
+Rice University offers automatic fee waivers for the following applicants (the below is not an exhaustive list):

 All Applied Physics graduate students at Rice University receive financial support through the year.
 Entering students are normally awarded Smalley-Curl Institute fellowships, which carry a monthly stipend for the first nine months and an additional grant to cover tuition.
 At the end of the first year, students will affiliate with a research group and an advisor, at which point the advisor's department will then fund the stipend and tuition grant.